Root: Transparent rationale for conversation.

-- It's actually canon that Lily has some sort of sexual interest in Robin (possibly a nod to Alyson Hannigan's role in Buffy the Vampire Slayer).
+- Mainly with Barney, Ted, and Marshall (in any combination of the three), though Lily and Robin have their moments, too (it's canon that Lily has some sort of sexual interest in Robin, possibly a nod to Alyson Hannigan playing a lesbian character in Buffy the Vampire Slayer).

 - Boy Meets World did a non-stop torrent of jokes in later seasons about Cory and Shawn acting like couple.
-There was a break-up episode which revolved around this premise, Cory's fiancee Topanga admitted that she knew Cory loved Shawn more than her, Cory wished Shawn was there the night he lost his virginity... it would be too much to list it all here.
+There was a break-up episode which revolved around this premise, Cory's fiancee Topanga admitted that she knew Cory loved Shawn more than her, Cory wished Shawn was there the night he lost his virginity...
 There was also a lot between Jack and Eric.

 - Shawn and Gus in Psych act like an old married couple CONSTANTLY and apparently can't spend more than an hour apart without repeated phone calls.
 Shawn likes to pretend they really are in a relationship around other people because it makes Gus incredibly uncomfortable.